 When becoming a healthcare provider, there are a variety of steps that must be taken to ensure proper compliance with a variety of standards, such as HIPAA and insurance credentialing.
 Taking all of these steps is crucial to ensure that your business is HIPAA compliant and that you have the smoothest reimbursement process possible.
 One of these steps includes obtaining an NPI number, or National Provider Identifier number.
-Here, we’ve compiled everything you need to know about NPI numbers: what exactly they are, the different types, and how to obtain your own.
+Here, we’ve compiled everything you need to know about NPI number meaning the different types, and how to obtain your own.

 What is an NPI number?